nymtech/nym/documentation/docs/pages/developers/chain/rpc-node.md

 You may want to set up an RPC Node for querying the blockchain, or in order to have an endpoint that your app can use to send transactions.

-In order to set up an RPC Node, simply follow the instructions to set up a [Validator]() TODO LINK AFTER MERGE, but **exclude the `nyxd tx staking create-validator` command**.
+In order to set up an RPC Node, simply follow the instructions to set up a [Validator](../../operators/nodes/validator-setup), but **exclude the `nyxd tx staking create-validator` command**.

 If you want to fast-sync your node, check out the Polkachu snapshot and their other [resources](https://polkachu.com/seeds/nym).